AdobeDocs/experience-manager-65.en/help/sites-developing/spa-walkthrough.md

 >[!NOTE]
 >
->The SPA Editor is the recommended solution for projects that require SPA framework based client-side rendering (for example, React or Angular).
+>The SPA Editor is the recommended solution for projects that require SPA framework-based client-side rendering (for example, React or Angular).

 ## Introduction {#introduction}